sudo-cho/vuetify-google-autocomplete/README.md

   apiKey: '...', // Can also be an object.
 E.g, for Google Maps Premium API, pass `{ client: <YOUR-CLIENT-ID> }`
   version: '...', // Optional
   language: '...', // Optional
+  installComponents: true, // Optional (default: true) - false, if you want to locally install components
   vueGoogleMapsCompatibility: false, // Optional (default: false) - true, requires vue2-google-maps to be configured see https://github.com/xkjyeah/vue-google-maps
 });
 ```